-If your keyboard has the Ctrl, Alt, and Shift keys, you'll be able to use these shortcuts.
+What if I'm using a special or non-standard keyboard?: If your keyboard has the Ctrl, Alt, and Shift keys, you'll be able to use these shortcuts.
 If your keyboard or keyboard software lets you redefine key combinations or assign actions to Function or other "macro" keys, you should make a note of any keyboard shortcuts you've redefined or changed.

 For keyboard shortcuts in which you press two or more keys simultaneously, the keys to press are separated by a plus sign (+).
+For keyboard shortcuts in which you press one key immediately followed by another key, the keys to press are separated by a comma (,).